HubSpot/dependency-management-maven-plugin/README.md

 * requireManagement

     Wrapper for configuration to make dependency and/or plugin management required.
+See [here](#full-usage-example) for an example

 ### Minimal usage example